-NISBTR has 3 main aims:
+NISBTR has three main aims:

-3. To actively encourage responsible dog ownership.
+- To actively encourage responsible dog ownership.